Michael Faraday: Faraday cage

 In his work on static electricity, Faraday's ice pail experiment demonstrated that the charge resided only on the exterior of a charged conductor, and exterior charge had no influence on anything enclosed within a conductor.
-This is because the exterior charges redistribute such that the interior fields emanating from them cancel one another.
+This is because the exterior charges redistribute such that the interior fields emerging from them cancel one another.
 This shielding effect is used in what is now known as a Faraday cage.
 In January 1836, Faraday had put a wooden frame, 12 ft square, on four glass supports and added paper walls and wire mesh.
 He then stepped inside and electrified it.
 When he stepped out of his electrified cage, Faraday had shown that electricity was a force, not an imponderable fluid as was believed at the time.

 Royal Institution and public service

 Michael Faraday meets Father Thames, from Punch (21 July 1855).

 Faraday had a long association with the Royal Institution of Great Britain.
 He was appointed Assistant Superintendent of the House of the Royal Institution in 1821.
 He was elected a Fellow of the Royal Society in 1824.
 In 1825, he became Director of the Laboratory of the Royal Institution.
 Six years later, in 1833, Faraday became the first Fullerian Professor of Chemistry at the Royal Institution of Great Britain, a position to which he was appointed for life without the obligation to deliver lectures.
 His sponsor and mentor was John 'Mad Jack' Fuller, who created the position at the Royal Institution for Faraday.

 Beyond his scientific research into areas such as chemistry, electricity, and magnetism at the Royal Institution, Faraday undertook numerous, and often time-consuming, service projects for private enterprise and the British government.
 This work included investigations of explosions in coal mines, being an expert witness in court, and along with two engineers from Chance Brothers c.
 1853, the preparation of high-quality optical glass, which was required by Chance for its lighthouses.
 In 1846, together with Charles Lyell, he produced a lengthy and detailed report on a serious explosion in the colliery at Haswell, County Durham, which killed 95 miners.
-Their report was a meticulous forensic investigation and indicated that coal dust contributed to the severity of the explosion.
-The first-time explosions had been linked to dust, Faraday gave a demonstration during a lecture on how ventilation could prevent it.
+Their report was a meticulous forensic investigation and indicated that coal dust contributed to the severity of the explosion — the first time explosions had been linked to dust.
+Faraday gave a demonstration during a lecture on how ventilation could prevent it.
 The report should have warned coal owners of the hazard of coal dust explosions, but the risk was ignored for over 60 years until the 1913 Senghenydd Colliery Disaster.